How Can We Help

 Confidentiality

-Will the law firm be able to access all of my HMRC records or report to HMRC?
+Will you be able to access all of my HMRC records or report to HMRC?

 Will anybody know I have made a claim?